com-lihaoyi/Ammonite/internals-docs/packages.md

 - `ammonite.terminal`: a standalone replacement for JLine, with more features such as syntax-highlighting, GUI-style keybindings and good multiline editing

-- `ammonite.repl`: the main Ammonite REPL
+- `ammonite`: the main Ammonite REPL

 - `ammonite.shell`: an extension package for the Ammonite REPL to configure it for use as a system shell: a cwd-based-prompt, file-path-autocomplete, etc.